stoyanovgeorge/netsim/README.md

 ```
 I have created couple of checks so that the script won't accept invalid network port or packet loss higher than 100%.

+The second script in the directory, `random_netsim.sh` is actually applying a random packet loss, jitter and time delay between 0 and user defined thresholds defined by the user.
+It is very similar to `netsim.sh` and the idea is to run for a longer period of time simulating different randomly generated network impairments.

 ### Similar Software

 This script is similar to [WANEM](http://wanem.sourceforge.net/) but more limited in functionality, since it is supporting only packet loss, jitter and time delay.
 On the other hand I found that WANEM is not working properly on newer hardware.